Board of Directors

 Rosalind has a passion to serve and to help others recognize and achieve their personal goals and she also enjoys volunteer work.
 Prior volunteer experience includes Junior Achievement, preparing and serving meals at homeless shelters (men and women), and participating in annual fundraising walks/runs.
 Her favorite charity is St. Jude Children’s Research Hospital.
 With its mission to serve and meet the needs of women with substance abuse as well as help reunite moms with their children, Coram Deo is a natural and ordained fit for Rosalind.

-Krista O’Connell is a senior business consultant for the Individual & Public Exchanges business at Aetna in Hartford, CT.
-She is focused on compliance and improving the overall member experience in the growing individual market.
-She is a graduate of the University of Connecticut School of Law and admitted to the Connecticut Bar.
+Krista serves as privacy and security counsel at Aetna in Hartford, CT.
+Her previous roles at Aetna include project management and consulting for the Individual market, healthcare reform and information technology.
+She is a graduate of the University of Connecticut School of Law and Elon University.
 Krista’s other volunteer experiences include volunteering at the Connecticut Alliance to End Sexual Violence (formerly CONNSACS) and Special Olympics.
-She resides in Newington, CT with her fiance Mark and their dog, Nutmeg.
+She resides in Newington, CT with her husband Mark and their dog, Nutmeg.
 Why Coram Deo?
 “All women deserve a caring home and network; many of the women we help have never had that solid foundation, leading to some of their issues with addiction.
 I hope that by providing safe, quality housing, these women recognize the respect that they deserve.”